grycap/scar/docs/source/batch.rst

 Set up your Batch role
 ----------------------

 The default role used in the creation of the Batch Compute Environment is **arn:aws:iam::$ACCOUNT_ID:role/service-role/AWSBatchServiceRole**.
-Thus, if you want to provide S3 access to your Batch jobs you have to provide S3-Access policies for this default role.
+Thus, if you want to provide S3 access to your Batch jobs you have to provide S3-Access policies to this default role.

 Define a job to be executed in batch